bayerf42/Lox68k/doc/lox68k.md

   * lists, modifiable resizable arrays of arbitrary values
   * closures, proper lexically-scoped functions
   * classes containing methods and supporting single inheritance
-  * object instances with dynamic fields
+  * object instances using dictionary as fields, indexable by any value

 ## The 4 varieties of Lox buildable